amowry/WARBL2/README.md

 https://warbl.xyz

-For updating the firmware, typical users would just double-click the WARBL reset button (while connected by USB) and then drag/drop the supplied .uf2 file to the drive named Itsyboot.
+For updating the firmware, typical users would just double-click the WARBL reset button (while connected by USB) and then drag/drop the supplied .uf2 file to the drive named ITSY840BOOT.

 Advanced users can use the Arduino IDE to modify and upload the code.
 Modify the code at your own risk and note that while modifying the battery management code won't have dangerous results it could result in reducing the lifespan of the battery.